SkillsFundingAgency/dfc-integration-faa/README.md

 |------------------------------------------:|----------------------:|------------------------------:|
 | DFC.Integration.AVFeed.AzureFunctions     | AzureWebJobsStorage   | DefaultEndpointsProtocol=https;AccountName=< your account name>;AccountKey=< get it from azure function SAS token>;EndpointSuffix=core.windows.net                   |

-#### Find a Career API
+#### Explore careers API

-The “Find a career” product provides the digital front end for citizens to self-serve information and advice on careers.
+The “Explore careers” product provides the digital front end for citizens to self-serve information and advice on careers.
 The product enables users to explore options for career goals and make a confident and informed choice of one that suits them.

 The product uses the Sitefinity CMS solution at is core, and uses the add-on model to extend the core Sitefinity functionality to meet the needs of citizens.